 View and manage alerts

 When an alert is triggered, Amplitude will send an email to everyone who is designated to receive them.
-This email will be sent by 8:00am in the project's timezone for daily metrics, or the hour after an anomaly in an hourly metric is detected.
+This email will be sent by 8:00 AM in the project's timezone for daily metrics, or the hour after an anomaly if an hourly metric is detected.

 NOTE: The charts sent in alert emails may have a